Mico Kaufman

-Mico Kaufman (1924 - 2016) was a sculptor.
-Born in Buzău, Romania in 1924, Kaufman was best known for making inaugural medals for United States Presidents Gerald Ford, Ronald Reagan, and George H. W. Bush.
-He survived a Nazi labor camp during World War 2 and in 1951 immigrated to the United States.
+Mico Kaufman (1924–2016) was a sculptor.
+Born in Buzău, Kingdom of Romania in 1924, Kaufman was best known for making inaugural medals for United States Presidents Gerald Ford, Ronald Reagan, and George H. W. Bush.
+He survived a Nazi labor camp during World War II and in 1951 immigrated to the United States.
 He lived in Tewksbury, MA and died on December 12, 2016, at the age of 92.

 Early life

 Kaufman was born in Buzău, Romania on January 3, 1924.
 He was educated at the Academy of Fine Arts in Rome, and the Academy of Fine Arts in Florence, Italy.
 He is related to violinist Louis Kaufman.
-For three years during World War 2, Kaufman worked in a forced labor camp.
+For three years during World War II, Kaufman worked in a forced labor camp.
 He left the camp at the age of 21 and eventually immigrated to the United States in 1951 and moved to Tewksbury, MA in 1964.